 - Registration as a sex offender

-Whether you will go to jail directly after sentencing depends on the situation.
-If the defendant is deemed a flight risk or if they have been convicted of a felony or violent crime, they are more likely to be taken into custody.
-For non-violent offenses, misdemeanors, and shorter jail sentences, there is a greater chance the defendant will be given a future date to show up to begin their sentence.
+For non-violent offenses, misdemeanors, and shorter jail sentences, there is a greater chance you will be given a future commitment date to show up to begin your sentence.
 However, you may need to renew your bond to remain out of custody.4

 Call us for help…